zydou/arti/doc/dev/notes/rpc-meta-draft.md

 When we define a method,
 we state its name,
-and the names and types of the parameters `params`. and the expected contents of the successful `result`.
+and the names and types of the parameters `params`. and the expected contents of the successful `result`, and any `updates`s.

 Unrecognized parameters must be ignored.
 Indeed, any unrecognized fields in a JSON object must be ignored,